ASICS GEL Kinsei 4 Review Facts

-Based on looks alone, specifically the Kinsei’s elevated profile and all-around solid build, is enough to clue a runner in to how effectively a pair of these will shelter one’s feet from the elements and other hazards.
+Based on looks alone, specifically, the Kinsei’s elevated profile and all-around solid build are enough to clue a runner into how effectively a pair of these will shelter one’s feet from the elements and other hazards.
 The ASICS Gel inserts are strategically placed to absorb and protect against hard impact, especially in the heel, where heel strikers are most likely feel the full force of their landings.
-Several other protective features include a raised heel counter unit, and a DRY SOCK LINER which helps to maintain a “microbial-free” environment.
+Several other protective features include a raised heel counter unit and a DRY SOCK LINER which helps to maintain a “microbial-free” environment.
 While not rugged enough to protect the foot from the hazards of the trail, on traditional running surfaces and for everyday running routes, the Kinsei 4 will keep the runner’s foot safe and comfortable throughout a ride.

 The Kinsei 4 features an improved SOLYTE midsole from its predecessors, which translates to an improvement in the shoe’s overall responsiveness.
 Being lighter in overall weight and softer than previous editions, the SOLYTE midsole produces a better energy return with each step.
-The shoe also gets help from the GEL Cushioning located in the heel that encourage better responsiveness.
+The shoe also gets help from the GEL Cushioning located in the heel that encourages better responsiveness.
 However, while SOLYTE is regarded as a much-improved system from other midsole technologies, it may not satisfy some runners that are used to extremely light and foamy midsole platforms.

 Support in the Kinsei 4 is achieved through the midsole and the shoe’s elevated enclosures.
 The outsole’s pods also help to raise the shoe’s profile.
 But despite the shoe being higher off the ground than some of its competitors, this version of the Kinsei was dropped a few millimeters to improve overall stability.
 A key protective feature resides on the heel counter, where several specialized components come together to make up a clutch collar that helps keep the rear part of the foot in place.
 While overall stability has been improved, however, this is not specifically a stability shoe.

 The Kinsei 4 serves best as an everyday trainer for the common runner.
 While most runners may not have easy access to mountain trails